 You don't have to tell us, but you can.
 We want you to know that being a member of the LGBTQI+ community would never affect the care you are given.

 During your medical examination, you might be asked questions that you think are not relevant to you or that you find strange.
 This is because our staff needs to gather comprehensive background information to be able to give you the most appropriate care and advice.
 It doesn't mean that we automatically asssume everyone is "straight" and it doesn't mean that your sexual orientation is being questioned.

 Do you have lived experience of a disability?

-The Women's strives to tailor its services to meet the needs of women with disabilities.
+The Women's strives to tailor its services to meet the needs of people with lived experience of disability.
 Make sure your GP includes on your referral that you are a person with lived experience of disability, so that we can schedule a longer appointment time for you, or any other assistance you might need.

 Do you need an interpreter?